All Episodes

 They would appreciate perhaps even a little thanks from somebody who seeks to be their leader and their president.

-But I think it's it's become clear to have been revealed as nothing more than your average closet variety liberal who perhaps is more dangerous than anybody suspects because of his associations.
+But I think it's become clear that he's been revealed as nothing more than your average closet variety liberal who perhaps is more dangerous than anybody suspects because of his associations.

-This guy's views are clearly reflected in the people that he's hung around and have mentored him, such as his preacher Jeremiah Wright and Bill Ayers, his terrorist buddy, and Tony Rezco, and who knows?
+This guy's views are clearly reflected in the people that he's hung around and have mentored him, such as his preacher, Jeremiah Wright, and Bill Ayers, his terrorist buddy, and Tony Rezco, and who knows who else.

-But it's it's it's clear that they I mean, look at how this commercial that McCain ran with Britney Spears and Paris Hilton, and it's got them totally discombobulated.
+I mean, look at how this commercial that McCain ran with Britney Spears and Paris Hilton has got them totally discombobulated.

-They don't know how to deal with the drive by's are discombobulated.
+They don't know how to deal with it.

 And you can tell it's stuck by how much the Obama campaign keeps trying to brush it off.